-On Saturday, November 12, People of all ages and abilities are invited to attend and explore bold, new approaches to singing, drumming, dancing and instrumental playing.
+On Friday and Saturday, People of all ages and abilities are invited to attend and explore bold, "new" approaches to singing, drumming, and instrumental playing.
 No instrument?
 No problem.
 And you don’t have to know how to improvise.
 All you need is your voice—and the desire to express yourself.
 We’ll do the rest.
-Whether you are a professional, a student or an amateur, Live Your Music in Montréal will expand your musical vocabulary.
+Whether you are a professional, a student or an amateur, Live Your Music in Quebec will expand your musical vocabulary.

-Everyone who registers for the workshop is invited to join us Sunday from 3:00-4:30 pm for a “facilitation fest” led by members of Music for People’s Musicianship and Leadership Program.
+Everyone who registers for the workshop is invited to play Sunday from 11:00am-12:00pm for pm for an improvised concert with members of Music for People’s international community.

 Housing: Rooms and Meals are included in Registration